turanszkij/WickedEngine/CONTRIBUTING.md

 - prefer "using namespace xyz" in source (.cpp) files
 - use assert()
 - do not use c++ exceptions, instead prefer to return error codes or bool
-- avoid using geometry shaders if possible
+- avoid using geometry shaders, if possible
 - when writing shaders, use the resource declaration macros and define proper named bind-points at compile time.
 See examples in ShaderInterop.h, ShaderInterop_Renderer.h, etc...
-- speaking of macros, I don't have a problem if you use them wisely (use short and simple macros)
+- speaking of macros; use them, but use them wisely (use short and simple macros)

+I am open to discussion about any of these